ChristopherGLewis/ddo-lite-tools/Data/Builder/ReadMe.txt

  - All/One/None requirements lists (eg: Swashbuckling Style I)
  - Rank#All/Rank#One/Rank#None requirements lists (eg: Swashbuckling Style II)
  - Alignments (eg: Warlock Pacts and Cleric Domains)
+ - Hide: True - hide this selector - used for SF: Divination and Martial: Composite SB since these are not valid options in the game

 You can also specify other selector-specific data, including:
   - WikiName